kolevairina/Modeling-and-Simulation/README.md

 # Modeling-and-Simulation
-Code from courses/projects related to modeling &amp; simulation in biology and epidemiology.
+Related to modeling &amp; simulation in biology and epidemiology.